openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 On dual action shades, the top rail cannot move below the bottom rail, nor can the bottom rail move above the top.
 So the value of `secondary` is constrained by the prior value of `position`.
 And the value of `position` is constrained by the prior value of `secondary`.

+On shades with a secondary blackout panel 'DuoLite', the secondary blackout panel cannot be moved unless the main shade panel is already down.
+In this case, the position of the secondary blackout panel is reported as 0%.

 ## Refreshing the PowerView Hub Cache